 Haven’t been feeling hungry?
 Eat a little fresh ginger just before a meal to inspire your appetite and activate your digestive juices.
 It also improves the absorption and assimilation of essential nutrients in the body.
 It does this by stimulating gastric and pancreatic enzyme secretion.

 For colon cancer prevention, A study at the University of Minnesota found that ginger may slow the growth of colorectal cancer cells.
 And for ovarian cancer treatment, the powder also induces cell death in ovarian cancer cells.

 Ginger helps improve the immune system.
 Consuming a little bit of it a day can help foil potential risk of a stroke by inhibiting fatty deposits from the arteries.
 It also decreases bacterial infections in the stomach and helps battle a bad cough and throat irritation.

 9. Ginger Lowers Blood Sugar and Reduces Risks of Heart Disease

 This area of research is relatively new, but it is suggesting that ginger may have powerful anti-diabetic properties.

-	You could chew it raw (if you’ve got the nerves), and then bring it down with a cup of hot water.
-You could shred or grind it, then dilute with hot water and gulp down.
-You could as well slice it, add to clean boiling water and drink at desired temperature.
-After any of these, get back to me with the result.
+You could chew it raw (if you’ve got the nerves), and then bring it down with a cup of hot water; shred or grind it, then dilute with hot water and gulp down.
+You could as well slice it, add to clean boiling water and drink at the desired temperature.